What Is a Bench Fee?

 Some departments, such as the School of Chemistry at the University of Bristol, offer scholarships specifically for bench fees.
 Due to how high bench fees can go, bench fee scholarships are just as competitive as regular funding scholarships.
 Therefore, these are usually only accessible to postgraduate students with a strong academic background.

 It’s important to keep in mind that if an external organisation covers your bench fee, they will usually do so on the same annual basis as your original offer letter.
 Due to this, most organisations won’t allow you to overspend into next year’s bench fee allocation.
-Therefore, make sure you understand the arrangements and factor this into your research timeline.
+Therefore, make sure you understand the arrangements and factor this into your research timeline to ensure there are always sufficient funds available.

 Bench Fees For Visiting Academics